99% Amphotericin B Powder With Best Prices

 It was shown that different additives could significantly affect biosynthesis yields by influencing important intermediate metabolic processes.

-To further promote the biosynthesis of amphotericin B, the optimum initial glucose concentration and stirring speed in the 5 L fermenter were optimized, and the optimum initial glucose concentration and speed were determined to be 70 g/L and 500 rpm, respectively.
+To further promote the biosynthesis, the optimum initial glucose concentration and stirring speed in the 5 L fermenter were optimized, and the optimum initial glucose concentration and speed were determined to be 70 g/L and 500 rpm, respectively.

-The effect of different regulatory strategies on the metabolic process of the bacterium during the synthesis of Amphotericin B was also elucidated by extracellular organic acid analysis, which further indicated that the fermentation regulatory strategy combined with metabolic control played a decisive role in the whole process of biosynthesis.
+The effect of different regulatory strategies on the metabolic process of the bacterium during the synthesis was also elucidated by extracellular organic acid analysis, which further indicated that the fermentation regulatory strategy combined with metabolic control played a decisive role in the whole process of biosynthesis.

 Based on the study of shake flask additive, we conducted an amplification experiment of additive supplementation in a 5 L fermenter and demonstrated the effectiveness of adding the above four compounds simultaneously in a 5 L fermenter,